(a) Composition of Record on Appeal. The following items constitute the record on appeal:

 Subdivision (b) was amended, effective March 1, 2004, to eliminate any requirement to obtain a transcript of the voir dire record, unless such a transcript is specifically requested by a party.

-Subdivision (b) was amended, effective_______________, to clarify that a copy of the transcript must be ordered for each unrepresented party.
+Subdivision (b) was amended, effective March 1, 2008, to require that a copy of the transcript be ordered for each self-represented party.

 Paragraph (b)(4) was amended, effective March 1, 2011, to increase the time for a clerk to transmit the order for transcript from three to seven days.

 Subdivision (c) was amended, effective March 1, 2008, to eliminate references to computer diskettes.

 Paragraph (c)(1) was amended, effective October 1, 2014, to allow 60 days after the order for transcript is transmitted to the preparer for the transcript to be prepared.

 Paragraph (c)(3) was amended, effective March 1, 2011, to increase the time periods regarding transcription costs from 10 to 14 days.